jarun/nnn/README.md

 #### Utility dependencies

 The following table is a complete list.
-Some of the utilities may be installed by default (e.g. desktop opener, file, coreutils, findutils) and some may not be required by all users (e.g. sshfs, vlock, advcpmv).
+Some of the utilities may be installed by default (e.g. desktop opener, file, coreutils, findutils) and some may not be required by all users (e.g. sshfs, terminal locker, advcpmv).

 | Dependency | Operation |
 | --- | --- |